 Since 2012 we have developed our approach to social sustainability focusing on creating successful places.
 We have worked with experts in the field of social sustainability to create a framework to measure people's quality of life and wellbeing in new housing developments.

 We have published a toolkit to help developers and planners apply the ideas behind social sustainability to individual sites, together with independent assessments of Berkeley developments which reveal what life is like for residents living in the places we build.

-Enable fibre broadband on all new homes and provide community Wi-Fi
+Enabling fibre broadband on all new homes and providing community Wi-Fi.

-Encourage and support every member of staff in contributing every year to the Berkeley Foundation
+Encouraging and supporting every member of staff in contributing every year to the Berkeley Foundation.

-Continue to aspire to operate incident and injury free through a 10% year-on-year reduction and target of AIR (3.25) and AFR (0.16)
+Continuing to aspire to operate incident and injury free and target an AIR of 3.00 and an AFR of 0.14.

-Undertake regular health and safety assessments on all construction sites
+Undertaking regular health and safety assessments on all construction sites.

 Launching and implementing a new programme to promote the wellbeing of our staff and create healthy workplaces.